DavidRach/CytometryQC/README.md

 ## `CytometryQC`: You get a QC website, you get a QC website, everyone gets a QC website.

-Building off infrastructure used to build the [UMGCCFCSS InstrumentQC](https://umgccfcss.github.io/InstrumentQC/index.html) website, this R package generalizes and automates the process to allow other flow cytometry cores to quickly generate equivalent InstrumentQC webpages for their own respective instruments.
-Let's get started.
+Building off infrastructure used to build the [UMGCCFCSS InstrumentQC](https://umgccfcss.github.io/InstrumentQC/index.html) website, and the replication guidelines in the original [installation tutorial](https://github.com/DavidRach/InstrumentQC_Install), this R package generalizes and automates the process to allow other flow cytometry cores to quickly generate equivalent InstrumentQC webpages for their own respective instruments.

+CYTO attendees, we are nearly finished with the click once and done installation for Cytek and BD instruments.
+There are a couple things David has to generalize first for the instrument scripts.
+Reach out if you are interested in getting started this week rather than next month, reach I out and we will gladly help you work around the couple remaining issues on our end.

 ### Installation